Linking Work Items using tags

 The issue tag can be specified at scenario level or feature level.
 In the latter case, it behaves like you would have applied the tag for all individual scenarios.
 This can be useful if all scenarios in the feature file are related to a feature or a user story issue.

 If the issue with the specified ID does not exist or the user who performs the synchronization does not have permission for it, SpecSync will display an error message for that particular scenario.
-If at least one scenario has failed to synchronize, the command line tool returns with the exit code 10.
+If at least one scenario has failed to synchronize, the command line tool returns with an exit code in the range of 10-19.

 {